atronah/info/best practices/git.md

 commit message
 --------------
+_some of rules was borrowed from [AngularJS](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md) project_

-Commit message have to match the patten
+Commit message have to match the pattern:
 ```
 <changes type>(<changes scope>): <short description> [#<ticket number>]